omarakahdery/omarakahdery/README.md

 # Omar Alkahdery
 ## **GIS & Frontend Developer** | ReactJS

-Hi, I'm Omar.
-Dynamic and results-oriented software developer with a strong foundation in web front-end and mobile application development.
-Proficient in utilizing NextJS and React Native to create innovative and user-friendly interfaces.
-Possessing advanced skills in backend technologies, including MERN Stack.
-Committed to producing clean, scalable, and modular code with a keen emphasis on readability.
+Detail-oriented and creative full-stack developer with a strong foundation in frontend development.
+Specializing in building scalable and maintainable web applications using React, Next.js, and React Native.
+Experienced in backend development with Node.js and C# .NET/Entity Framework.
+Adept at using Tailwind CSS and Shadcn UI components, customizing and extending them to craft polished, user-centric interfaces.
+Proficient in creating reusable components, managing state with React Query, zustand, and Redux, and building custom hooks to streamline logic and improve maintainability.
+Passionate about clean code, performance optimization, and delivering high-quality user experiences.

 <hr>